LeetLLM

 14096 tokens: missed depths=none 2131072 tokens: missed depths=[50]

-The following Python code demonstrates a basic Needle-in-a-Haystack evaluation.
-This tests whether the model can find a specific piece of information (the "needle") hidden at various positions within a large document:
+This Python code runs a basic Needle-in-a-Haystack evaluation.
+It tests whether the model can find a specific piece of information (the "needle") hidden at various positions within a large document:

 testing-whether-a-model-truly-uses-its-full.py